ZewoGraveyard/HTTP/README.md

 ]
 let request = try Request(method: .GET, uri: "/", cookies: cookies)

-// body as a buffer with Data
-let hello: Data = [104, 101, 108, 108, 111]
+// using body as a buffer with Data let hello: Data = [104, 101, 108, 108, 111]
 let request = try Request(method: .POST, uri: "/hello", body: hello)

-// body as a buffer with DataConvertible (String) let request = try Request(method: .POST, uri: "/hello", body: "hello")
+// using body as a buffer with DataConvertible (String) let request = try Request(method: .POST, uri: "/hello", body: "hello")

-// body as a buffer with DataConvertible (JSON) let json: JSON = [
+// using body as a buffer with DataConvertible (JSON) let json: JSON = [
 	"hello": "world"
 ]
 let request = try Request(method: .POST, uri: "/hello", body: json)

-// body as a stream
+// using body as a stream
 let fileStream = FileStream(file: file)
 let request = try Request(method: .POST, uri: "/hello", body: fileStream)
 ```

 Sometimes you want to upgrade your request to another protocol like [`WebSocket`](https://github.com/Zewo/Websocket).
 You can take full control of the transport stream after the `Response` if you provide an `Upgrade` function.